Petroecuador: Operations

 The Sector organization in 2012 was organized into the National Oil Companies (NOC's), Petroecuador, Petroamazonas and the Operaciones Rio Napo (which is jointly owned between Ecuador and Venezuela).

 The company's marketing network includes 148 Petrocomercial service stations.

 The largest production of oil in Ecuador is concentrated in the Northeastern part of the province.
 The Ishpingo-Tambococha-Tiputini (ITT) in the Yasuni National Park is said to hold 909 million barrels of oil reserves, yet controversial social relations causes protests and political conflicts.
 The indigenous social relations regarding the oil production of Ecuador are facing controversial issues.
 The indigenous communities have suffered various consequences for the growing energy sector in Ecuador as it seeks to expand.
 The state policies have caused domestic conflicts among local communities where the indigenous territories and practices are overlooked in expense to the state economic benefits.
-In 2003 and in 2010, the protests escalated due to political campaigns urging privatization (2003) and expansionist policies enabling foreign corporations access to the market (2010).
+In 2003 and in 2010, the protests escalated due to political campaigns urging privatization (2003), and expansionist policies enabling foreign corporations access to the market (2010).

 As of August 2016, the company owns and operates an Embraer ERJ 145LR aircraft, which was delivered directly from Embraer in October 2008.

+In 2025, after the rupture in the pipeline in March, Petroecuador declared a force majeure since production was reduced by more than 130,000 barrels per day due to the disruption in the SOTE and OCP pipelines and well closures in July 2025, caused by erosion along the Coca River.